mkutay/moodle-scraper/README.md

 ```
 python3 main.py --sendAll
 ```
-It will send all homeworks
+It will send all homeworks and open a html file with all of the homeworks.

 ```
 python3 main.py --check